 Once you’re done with dusting, run a CPU stress test on your computer before tinkering around anything else.
 If your CPU temperature exceeds 80 degrees Celsius (176 degrees Fahrenheit), it means you should up your cooling game before setting foot into the world of overclocking.

 Most overclockers speed up their CPU through the BIOS.
 Your motherboard will have specific instructions for accessing the BIOS and configuring the exact settings, but there are some common terms to look for.
 Restart your system, and when the prompt appears, rapidly press the indicated button for the BIOS or UEFI, typically Delete or F2.

 If you don’t want to go digging around in the BIOS, you can try software overclocking.
-These applications make things even simpler, and are often intended for users who are new to overclocking.
-But they don’t have the best track record, and the overclocking community tends to prefer BIOS overclocking for its stability and control.
+These applications make things even more straightforward and are often intended for users who are new to overclocking.
+Despite simplifying the process, veteran overclocking enthusiasts still prefer BIOS methods since they offer more freedom.

-Intel users can check out the Intel Extreme Tuning Utility, which will help you through the process of stress testing your CPU and setting proper speeds and voltages.
-Again, this will only work with unlocked K or X series chips.
+Intel users can check out the Intel Extreme Tuning Utility, which will help you through the process of stress testing your CPU, in addition to setting proper speeds and voltages.
+Again, this will only work with unlocked K, X, or XE series chips.

 AMD Ryzen owners also have the option of adjusting their clock speeds through the Ryzen Master software.
 It boasts multiple profiles, automatic tuning, and presets for different operation modes.
 Older AMD FX series chips can use AMD OverDrive to achieve the same task.

 The double-checking process is the same whether you use a software or go through your BIOS, though.
 Though dedicated software of Intel and AMD come with their own set of stress testers, we still recommend using a third-party alternative to make sure you have everything right.
 You wouldn’t want to face the blue screen of death during an intense gaming session now, would you?